Date published: 21 January, 2022

 You can visit the NatureScot SiteLink website to check the location of the designated site.

-You are strongly advised to seek advice from NatureScot before drafting an application for a designated site.
+You are strongly advised to seek advice from NatureScot well in advance of drafting an application for a designated site.
 If you do not, and NatureScot has significant issues with the management you propose for the designated site, this may prejudice the success of your application.

 How to request an endorsement

-If you wish to seek an endorsement then you must submit a request to NatureScot.
+If you wish to seek an endorsement then you must submit a request to NatureScot using the form below.

-You will need to request an endorsement in plenty of time, to ensure NatureScot has time to assess it and respond to you before the AECS application window closes.
+You will need to request an endorsement in plenty of time, to ensure NatureScot has time to respond to you before the AECS application window closes.

 If you are permitted an endorsement, you must submit this as a supporting document alongside your AECS application.